New Poems

 Who through the window stare,

-A wan-eyed girl with cast-down eyes
+A wan-eyed girl with cast-down gaze

 Whose thoughts are lost somewhere,